dreko7m/dreko7m/README.md

 # Hi there! 🗣️

-I'm Diego, a Software engineer student based in Canada.
+I'm Diego, a software engineering student based in Canada.

-I'm a resilient, curious and creative person in love with programming.
+I'm a resilient, curious, and creative person in love with programming.

-I'm currently working on some incredible projects.
-See my progress here!
+I recently decided to focus on becoming a full-stack or backend software developer.
+I'm very excited for this journey, and I'm currently working on some amazing projects! 👀 Take a look at my progress in my repos, and maybe leave a comment!

-My main tech stack is React, Typescript/Javascript, Python, PostgreSQL, HTML & CSS, and C++
+My main tech stack is React, TypeScript/JavaScript, Python, PostgreSQL, HTML & CSS, and C++.

-Fun Fact:
+Fun facts:
-- I'm a car enthusiast!
+- I've been a car enthusiast for most of my life. 🏎️
-- I love music!
-I play the trumpet and guitar, and I just started learning the piano.
-I also love to listen to music (I am obsessed, and have been obsessed with electronic music my whole life so far.)
+- I love music: I play the trumpet 🎺 and guitar 🎸, and I just started learning the piano 🎹.
+I've also been obsessed with electronic music for as long as I can remember.
+- I'm technically the stepfather of a cat named Matcha.